-BROOKLYN, N.Y. — Employers and a reinsurer of an employee benefit plan on Feb.
-14 tell a New York federal judge that they intend to seek dismissal of home health aides’ class action complaint over allegations they were cheated out of lost wages and benefits (Ynes M. Gonzalez de Fuente, et al. v.
+BROOKLYN, N.Y. — Home health aides filed a first amended class action complaint on April 24 in a New York federal court, alleging that their employers’ captive insurance and reinsurance scheme cheated them out of lost wages and benefits (Ynes M. Gonzalez de Fuente, et al. v.
 Preferred Home Care of New York LLC, et al., No. 18-6749, E.D.
 N.Y.).

 By Robert M. Hall